7 Powerful Tips to become a Sales SUPERSTAR!

 To the third category, do not sell your products/service.
 Sell the value, benefits and uniqueness of your service/products.

-Store X had the best products but pathetic sales team who just didn’t bother to explain the value and benefits of the products.
+Store X and Z had wonderful products but pathetic sales team who just didn’t bother to explain the value and benefits of the products.

 If you or your sales team is not selling, someone else will (and remember that someone can be a bad doctor).